iamsomraj/Learning-Typescript/README.md

 9. Type Alias - We can declare one variable as type and then assign the type.
 In this way, we can use the type at many places.

+10. In TS, we have to create functions that takes arguements with typed interfaces.
+In this way, objects will have to implement the interface in order to get executed by the function.

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P